Russia attacks Ukraine as defiant Putin warns US, NATO

 After the initial explosions in Kyiv, people could be heard shouting in the streets.
 Then a sense of normality returned, with cars circulating and people walking in the streets as a pre-dawn commute appeared to start in relative calm.

-The consequences of the conflict and resulting sanctions on Russia could reverberate throughout the world, upending geopolitical dynamics in Europe as well as affecting energy supplies in Europe and jolting global financial markets.
+The consequences of the conflict and resulting sanctions on Russia started reverberating throughout the world.

-Asian stock markets plunged and oil prices surged as the attack began.
-Earlier, Wall Street’s benchmark S&P 500 index fell 1.8% to an eight-month low after the Kremlin said rebels in eastern Ukraine asked for military assistance.
+World stock markets plunged and oil prices surged by nearly $6 per barrel.
+Market benchmarks tumbled in Europe and Asia and U.S. futures were sharply lower.
+Brent crude oil jumped to over $100 per barrel Thursday on unease about possible disruption of Russian supplies.
+The ruble sank

 Anticipating international condemnation and countermeasures, Putin issued a stark warning to other countries not to meddle, saying, “whoever tries to impede us, let alone create threats for our country and its people, must know that the Russian response will be immediate and lead to the consequences you have never seen in history.”